deepintocode/100-days-of-code/log.md

 **Today's Progress**: Another day of playing around with tidalcycles

 **Thoughts:** I'm really starting to like live coding and the way of thought behind tidalcycles.
 Maybe it's good enough to get me back into writing music.

+## Day 34: September 3, 2018

+**Today's Progress**: Trying to complete FreeCodeCamp's bar chart with d3js...

+**Thoughts:** Completing FreeCodeCamp's Data Visualization section is turning out to be quite hard and I don't think I can make it without looking into D3 through extra sources.